Start is a program approved by the Washington legislature which

 and is available to all students, including Running Start.
 This is

-a good option to avoid the parking problems at Clark.
-Purchase deadline and fee information for the backPass are available on the public transportation page.
+a good option to avoid the parking challenges at Clark College.
+Purchase information for the BackPASS is on the Security and Safety page.

-home and private schooled students participate in Running Start?
+home-schooled and private-schooled students participate in Running Start?

 Yes.
-You must enroll through the local public high school and must be considered a junior or senior.
+You must enroll through a local public high school in Washington and must be considered a junior or senior.
 You do not have to attend classes in the public high school

-It is the responsibility of the public school district to establish
+It is the responsibility of the school district to establish

-grade placement criteria for homeschoolers who want to earn a high school diploma from a public high school.
+grade placement criteria for home-schoolers who want to access Running Start.
 Some schools consider age appropriateness;

 others review credits and prior learning.
 In other cases, a standardized